House of Mystery: Return of horror

 With issue #174, EC Comics veteran Joe Orlando was hired by DC to take over as editor of The House of Mystery.
 As the Comics Code Authority was now being challenged by both DC and Marvel over content restrictions, the series returned to its overt horror themes.
 The first issue under Orlando would be a reprint issue of old horror/suspense stories, as the new direction would truly begin with #175 (July–August 1968).
-The issue would introduce a new figure to the series, Cain, the "able care taker" of the House of Mystery who would introduce nearly all stories that would run in the series before its cancellation.
+The issue would introduce a new figure to the series, Cain, the "able care taker" of the House of Mystery who would introduce nearly all the stories before the series's cancellation.
 Cain would also host the spin-off humor series Plop! and later become a recurring character in Blue Devil and The Sandman.

 Artist Bernie Wrightson's first professional comic work was the story "The Man Who Murdered Himself" which appeared in issue #179 (March–April 1969).

 Under Orlando's stewardship, the series won a good deal of recognition in the comics industry, including the "Shazam Award for Best Individual Short Story (Dramatic)" in 1972 for "The Demon Within" in issue #201 by John Albano and Jim Aparo, and the "Shazam Award for Best Humor Story" in 1972 for "The Poster Plague" by Steve Skeates and Sergio Aragonés.
 Limited Collectors' Edition #C-23 (Winter 1973) featured reprints of House of Mystery stories.
 House of Mystery #224 (April–May 1974) to 229 (Feb.–March 1975) were in the 100 Page Super Spectacular format.

 The series was in the Dollar Comics format for issues #251 (March–April 1977) to 259 (July–August 1978).
 House of Mystery featured stories by writers T. Casey Brennan (issues #260, 267, 268 and 274) and Scott Edelman (issues #257, 258, 260, 264, 266, 270, 272, 273).
 Orlando's tenure as editor ended with issue #257 (March–April 1978).
 Karen Berger became editor of the series with issue #292 (May 1981), her first for DC Comics.
-Under Berger, the series experimented with long-form storylines in the popular I...Vampire serial created by writer J. M. DeMatteis.
+Under Berger, the series experimented with long-form storylines in the popular I…Vampire serial created by writer J. M. DeMatteis.
 "I...
 Vampire" revolved around the heroic vampire, Andrew Bennett, who sought to defeat his nemesis and former lover Mary Seward, the Queen of Blood.
 This serial began in issue #290 (March 1981) and would last until issue #319 (August 1983), two issues before the title ended with issue #321 (October 1983).

-Since 2006, DC Comics has reprinted stories from the original run: three black and white Showcase Presents volumes have been published, reprinting the series from #174–194, #195–211 and #212–226, respectively.
+Since 2006, DC Comics has reprinted stories from the original run: three black and white Showcase Presents volumes have been published, reprinting the series from #174 - 194, #195 - 211 and #212 - 226, respectively.
 A one-shot reprint in color, Welcome Back to the House of Mystery, featured 10 of the most highly regarded stories as selected by Alisa Kwitney in a Cain wraparound by Neil Gaiman and Sergio Aragonés under the Vertigo Comics imprint.
 The first issue from 1951 was reissued as a Millennium Edition bearing the Vertigo imprint.